 The competency of the parties’ advocates in mediations is widely recognized as a crucial factor in securing the best possible settlements.
 In order to establish a professional and technical basis for enabling disputing parties to identify the right people to advise and represent them in mediations, IMI has developed a comprehensive set of Competency Criteria of Mediation Advocates/Advisors.

-IMI Mediation Advocacy Competency Criteria is a unique product of the ISC Mediation Advocacy Taskforce following an intensive year of deliberations, involving many users and including pilot programs, public consultations and focus groups.
+IMI Mediation Advocacy Competency Criteria is a unique product of the Independent Standard Commission Mediation Advocacy Taskforce (MA Task Force) following an intensive year of deliberations, involving many users and including pilot programs, public consultations and focus groups.
 The Criteria have been supported and endorsed by a wide range of stakeholders, including the Mediation Committee of the International Bar Association, the Standing Conference of Mediation Advocates (SCMA), the Paris Bar, ACB Foundation Corporate ADR & Mediation and Herbert Smith Freehills LLP.

 The Mediation Advocacy Taskforce was a joint effort of thought leaders and experts in mediation advocacy, drawn from a range of international mediation stakeholders: